earthly/website/blog/_posts/2023-04-30-golang-zip-files.md

 goroutine 1 [running]:
 main.main()
-        /home/muhammed/Desktop/dev/article_repos/zip_go/main.go:28 +0x4bc
+/home/user/Desktop/dev/article_repos/zip_go/main.go:28 +0x4bc
 exit status 2

 ~~~

 Finally, the code uses the `defer` keyword to close the "archive" file once it has been created.
 It is important to close the file after it has been created to ensure that the file is properly flushed into the file system.
-Before running the code, create a new file named *test.csv* in the same directory as *main.go*.
+Before running the code, create a new file named `*test.csv*` in the same directory as `*main.go*`.

 You can run the archive script on the terminal running the following command: